lijahoffman/lijahoffman/README.md

 ### I use data-driven approaches to explore the things that make me feel fulfilled ✨ I...

-- Am passionate about wellness and have a background in Psychology and am experienced in clinical research/ clinical trial data management 🍃 🧘🏻‍♀️
+- Am passionate about wellness and mental health.
+I have a background in Psychology and am experienced in clinical research/ clinical trial data management 🍃 🧘🏻‍♀️

 - Have a lifelong love of fashion and believe that it is one of the truest forms of self-expression.
 I focus on consumer behavior and am particularly interested in the use of of AI and machine learning in trend forecasting 👡 👗